rust-lang/book/second-edition/src/ch05-02-example-structs.md

 Let’s make a new binary project with Cargo called *rectangles* that will take the width and height of a rectangle specified in pixels and calculate the area of the rectangle.
-Listing 5-8 shows a short program with one way of doing just that in our project’s *src/main.rs*:
+Listing 5-8 shows a short program with one way of doing exactly that in our project’s *src/main.rs*:

 <span class="filename">Filename: src/main.rs</span>